Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Well-posedness and mean-field convergence

 for all $(u,v) \in S(\mathbf{u}, \mathbf{v})$, where $1/\max \emptyset=+\infty$.
 Then each $X_{u,v}$ must be continuous in time, for any solution to \eqref{CMV}, and there is uniqueness of solutions. \end{thm}

-We note that \eqref{smallness_cond} corresponds to \cite[(3.15)]{FS20}, except for a particular choice of $g_{u,v}(0)$ in the latter case.
+We note that \eqref{smallness_cond} corresponds to \cite[(3.15)]{FS20} except for an explicit choice of $g_{u,v}$ in \cite{FS20}.
 Thus, the statement about continuity in time of each $X_{u,v}$ follows precisely as in \cite[Theorem 3.4]{FS20}.
-The uniqueness part of the theorem is proved in Section \ref{Sect:com_nois}.
-Unfortunately, at present we are unable to say much about general uniqueness and regularity properties of \eqref{CMV} in the absence of the above continuity condition \eqref{smallness_cond}.
-Nevertheless, we do have a satisfying result for the purely `idiosyncratic' problem without the common noise.
-In this case, we can guarantee that there is uniqueness and continuous differentiability of the contagion processes $t\mapsto \mathcal{L}_l(t)$ up to an explosion time.
+The uniqueness part of the theorem is proved in Section \ref{Sect:com_nois}, using the ideas from \cite{LS18b}.
+Unfortunately, we are unable to say much about general uniqueness and regularity properties of \eqref{CMV} in the absence of the above smallness condition \eqref{smallness_cond}.
+Nevertheless, we do have the following \emph{local} uniqueness and regularity result for the purely `idiosyncratic' problem without the common noise.